 Zero Conditional

-Point 1: The zero conditional shows a simple cause and affect.
+Point 1: The zero conditional shows a simple cause and effect.
 Action A causes Action B.

-- Turn on the heater if it gets hot.
+- I turn on the heater if it gets cold.

 - I do not walk if it rains.